Mukul Sinha: Electoral politics

 Mukul Sinha contested elections for the Gujarat Legislative Assembly in 2007 as a candidate from his own political party, the New Socialist Movement, and in 2012 as an independent candidate.
 He contested the 2007 elections from Shahpur, a constituency where Muslims formed the majority of the population, and the 2012 elections from Sabarmati in Ahmedabad.
 He lost both elections, securing only a few votes.

 Death and legacy

 Sinha died of lung cancer on 12 May 2014.
 He is survived by his wife Nirjhari Sinha and their son Pratik Sinha, who runs the fact-checking portal AltNews.in.
 According to his wishes, his body was donated to Ahmedabad Civil Hospital for cancer research.

-Journalist Rana Ayyub wrote an obituary for Mukul Sinha, remembering her personal loss and his legacy.
+Journalist Rana Ayyub wrote an obituary for Sinha, remembering her personal loss and his legacy.
 He was posthumously awarded the second Bhagirath Human Rights Award (BHRA) by the Bhagirath Memorial Fund Committee set up at the Centre for Social Studies (CSS), Veer Narmad South Gujarat University, Surat.
 Activist Jignesh Mevani worked under Sinha's mentorship before becoming MLA from Vadgam, Gujarat.